 - 4.1.
-The Employer, through direct Managers/Supervisors, should provide regular feedback to their Employees throughout the Performance Cycle.
-This feedback should be both informal and formal - 4.2.
+The Employer, through direct managers/supervisors, should provide regular feedback to their Employees throughout the Performance Cycle.
+This feedback should be both informal and formal. - 4.2.
 Informal feedback takes place on an ad hoc basis including through day to day work related interactions and conversations.
-Informal feedback also provides the opportunity to ensure an

-Employee understands what is expected of them to meet their Progression Criteria, and what reasonable steps (if any) can be put in place by the Employer to facilitate the Employee meeting their Progression Criteria.
-The formal feedback stages should be a continuation of this informal feedback and should be documented.
+Informal feedback also provides the opportunity to ensure an Employee understands what is expected of them to meet their Progression Criteria, and what reasonable steps (if any) can be put in place by the Employer to facilitate the Employee meeting their Progression Criteria.
+The formal feedback stages should be a continuation of this informal feedback and should be documented. - 4.3.

-- 4.3.
 Feedback from the Employer (Manger/Supervisor) should be specific, clear, timely and based on evidence. - 4.4.
 The formal feedback stages provide the opportunity for: - 4.4.1.
 The Employee to provide a self-assessment against their agreed Progression Criteria; - 4.4.2.
 The Employer to provide an assessment of the Employee's performance against the agreed Progression Criteria; and - 4.4.3.
 The Employee and Employer to meet and discuss the Employee's performance during the Performance Cycle, address areas for improvement and make any necessary adjustments to the PDP. - 4.5.
 The focus of the feedback is to ensure Employees are supported in achieving their Progression Criteria. - 4.6.
 Where an Employee is not tracking towards meeting their Progression Criteria, the Employer should ensure they discuss the matter with the Employee and identify which specific elements or goals may not be met on current performance.
 Employers should provide Employees with specific feedback on how they could meet the required level of performance in the relevant area and make available appropriate support, which may include necessary training and development, to give the Employee a fair and reasonable opportunity to achieve progression.
 This ensures Employees can focus on the appropriate areas and work constructively towards meeting their Progression Criteria.
 These discussions are also an opportunity for an Employee to raise any mitigating circumstances which may be impeding the Employee's ability to meet the Progression Criteria.
 A failure to provide regular and timely feedback may impact an Employer's ability to reasonably demonstrate that an Employee has not met the agreed Progression Criteria. - 4.7.
 Where reasonable, any measures put in place by the Employer to facilitate the Employee meeting the Progression Criteria, should be documented. - 4.8.
 The Employer should ensure that where an Employee is not tracking towards meeting their Progression Criteria, they are provided specific and timely feedback and appropriate support throughout the Performance Cycle and not just at the formal feedback stages. - 4.9.
-Informal and formal feedback also provides Employers the ability to reiterate expected behaviours and address any performance or behavioural issues in a constructive and supportive manner with a view to improving the Employee's performance and/or behaviour to the required standard.
+Informal and formal feedback also provides Employers the ability to reiterate expected behaviours and address any performance or behavioural issues in a constructive and supportive manner with a view to improving the Employee's performance and/or behaviour to

+- the required standard.
 All informal and formal attempts to address performance and/or behavioural issues should be documented. - 4.10.
-Where unsatisfactory work performance is identified, Employers should familiarise themselves with the requirements of clause 24 of the Agreement Management of Unsatisfactory Work Performance (noting informal attempts to address unsatisfactory performance must occur before any formal process under clause 24 can occur).
-Further advice can be sought from the department's Human Resources area.
+Where unsatisfactory work performance is identified, Employers should familiarise themselves with the requirements of clause 26 of the Agreement Management of Unsatisfactory Work Performance (noting informal attempts to address unsatisfactory performance must occur before any formal process under clause 26 of the Agreement can occur).
+Further advice can be sought from the department's Human Resources area. - 4.11.
+For the avoidance of doubt, an Employee who does not meet their Progression Criteria will not necessarily be referred by their Employer to have their performance dealt with under the Clause 26 of the Agreement Management of Unsatisfactory Work Performance.